Planning applications decided at committee meetings

 Under the Localism Act 2011 each local authority is required to adopt a local Code of Conduct that sets out the expectations as to the conduct of members in carrying out their official duties.
 The local authority must also keep a register of members’ interests such as where they work, any property they own, etc.

-The Department for Communities and Local Government publication ‘Openness and transparency on personal interests: a guide for councillors gives practical information about members’ personal interests and the arrangements regarding councillors’ behaviour introduced by the Localism Act 2011.
+The Ministry of Housing Communities and Local Government publication ‘Openness and transparency on personal interests: a guide for councillors gives practical information about members’ personal interests and the arrangements regarding councillors’ behaviour introduced by the Localism Act 2011.

 Can a councillor who has represented constituents interested in a planning application be accused of predetermination or bias, if they subsequently speak or vote on that application?